IlirT/hello-world/README.md

 In the src/ directory, the following executables can be found:

-- laser_processor.cpp: This node processes the laser scan data by creating the scan clusters and publishes them on the XY topic
+- laser_processor.cpp: This node processes the laser scan data by creating the scan clusters
-- cluster_features.cpp: This node subscribes the XY topic and calculates the features of the clusters: see Paper for more informations on the features
+- cluster_features.cpp: This node calculates the features of the clusters: see [1] for more informations on the features
 - detect_leg_clusters.cpp: This node uses cluster_features.cpp and detects the leg_clusters.
 The node publishes to /detected_leg_clusters topic
 - train_leg_detector.cpp: This node can be used to train the forest tree model if the setup changes and the performance of the leg_detection decreases